 Leave a Legacy of Land Preservation

-Transfer your mandatory IRA Distribution directly to the Land Trust of North Alabama.
-Are you 70.5 years or older?
+- Transfer your mandatory IRA Distribution directly to the Land Trust of North Alabama.
+Are you 72 years or older?
 If so, you may be facing a mandatory minimum IRA distribution that could count toward your taxable gross income.
 If you transfer your distribution directly to the Land Trust as a donation, you will avoid having those funds included in your taxable income.
 It is a simple way for you to satisfy the requirements of your mandatory IRA distribution, while at the same time making a significant impact on land preservation.

-Add the Land Trust as a primary or contingent beneficiary to your life insurance policy.
+- Add the Land Trust as a primary or contingent beneficiary to your life insurance policy.
 Do you have a life insurance policy that was purchased for a need that no longer exists?
-If you name the Land Trust of North Alabma as a beneficiary, we would be the recipient of death benefit proceeds from your policy.
+If you name the Land Trust of North Alabama as a beneficiary, we would be the recipient of death benefit proceeds from your policy.
 You can make a sizeable gift to the Land Trust while at the same time reducing the size of the taxable estate for your heirs.

-Name the Land Trust of North Alabama as a primary or contingent beneficiary of your trust.
+- Name the Land Trust of North Alabama as a primary or contingent beneficiary of your trust.
 If you have a trust, you can name the Land Trust as a beneficiary.
 This allows you to dictate the terms of charitable disbursements after your death and will help your heirs avoid the probate process.